neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 ## Structure

-A structure is a composite value, comprised of a unique type code, and a sequence of fields.
+A structure is a composite value, comprised of a unique type code and a sequence of fields.

 Structure encodings consist, beyond the marker, of a single byte, the **tag byte**, followed by a sequence of up to 15 fields, each an individual value.